Osbaldwick railway station

 Osbaldwick railway station served the village of Osbaldwick, North Yorkshire, England, from 1913 to 1981 on the Derwent Valley Light Railway.

 History

 The station opened on 21 July 1913 by the Derwent Valley Light Railway.
 It closed to passengers on 1 March 1915 and to goods in 1981.

-Nothing remains.
+Present & Future

+Osbaldwick station was demolished shortly after closure and replaced by an industrial estate home to warehouses of local businesses such as Brew York.